Finding, keeping, and developing great people isn’t easy, but finding, keeping, and developing great managers is even harder.

 - They had the freedom to balance their work and personal lives.

-They verified manager impact by tracking employee performance based on people switching between teams.
+They verified manager impact by tracking employee performance against people who switched between teams.
 They consistently found that employees in teams with better managers were more satisfied.

 In order to learn what made good managers successful Google conducted double-blind interviews with managers.
 From the interviews, Google identified eight common traits of high-scoring managers.